Ego depletion: Physiological causes

 The role of glucose as a specific form of energy needed for self-control has been explored by researchers.
 Glucose, a sugar found in many foods, is the primary fuel for the body and the brain.
 Multiple experiments have connected self-control depletion to reduced blood glucose, and suggested that self-control performance could be replenished by consuming glucose.
 Some of the findings were later questioned.
-However, several recent experiments have found that resource depletion effects can be reversed by simply tasting (but not swallowing or consuming) sweet beverages, which can have rewarding properties.
+However, several experiments have found that resource depletion effects can be reversed by simply tasting (but not swallowing or consuming) sweet beverages, which can have rewarding properties.
 Others have suggested that the taste of sugar (but not artificial sweetener) has psycho-physiological signaling effects.

 A 2007 experiment by Segertrom and Nes found HRV (heart rate variability) to be a marker for ego depletion as well as an index for self-control power before the task.

-Neural activity associated with self-control failure has recently been examined using neurophysiological techniques.
+Neural activity associated with self-control failure has been examined using neurophysiological techniques.
 According to cognitive and neuroscientific models of mental control, a "conflict-monitoring/error-detection system" identifies discrepancies between intended goals and actual behaviors.
 Error-related negativity (ERN) signals are a waveform of event-related potentials, which appear to be generated in the anterior cingulate cortex when individuals commit errors in various psychological tasks.
 Using electroencephalography (EEG) recordings, Inzlicht and Gutsell found that individuals who had undergone an emotion-suppression task displayed weaker ERN signals compared to individuals who had not undergone emotion-suppression tasks.
-These findings demonstrate preliminary evidence that depletion experienced after exerting self-control can weaken neural mechanisms responsible for conflict monitoring.
+Inzlicht and Gutsell interpreted this pattern as evidence that self-control exertion can weaken neural mechanisms linked to conflict monitoring.

 The majority of ego depletion studies have been carried out on university students, which raises concerns about how generalizable the results really are.
-The effects of age are unknown, but maybe younger people are more susceptible to the effects of ego depletion, given that the areas of the brain involved in self-control continue to develop until the mid 20s.
-For example, a recent study found that people over the age of 40 did not become ego depleted following a typical depletion manipulation, whereas younger university students did.
+Dahm and colleagues (2011) reported that adults over 40 did not show depletion effects in a standard manipulation, while younger university students did, and suggested that ongoing maturation of self-control brain regions could contribute to this difference.